-- 3.1 Taking into account the analysis described in Appendix B Section 1, describe the local board's strategy to work with the entities that carry out the core programs to align resources available to the local area, in order to achieve the strategic vision and goals described in element 2.1.
-This analysis should include: - A. A description of the local workforce development system; include key stakeholders and entities associated with administrative and programmatic/service delivery functions.
-Examples include elected officials, advocacy groups, local workforce development board and committee structure, fiscal agent, operator(s), required program partners, and major contractors providing Adult/Dislocated Worker/Youth program elements.
+- 3.1 Considering the analysis described in Appendix B Section 1, describe the local board's strategy to work with the entities that carry out the core programs to align resources available to the local area, in order to achieve the strategic vision and goals described in element 2.1.
+This analysis should include: - A. A description of the Western workforce development system; include key stakeholders and entities associated with administrative and programmatic/service delivery functions.
+Examples include elected officials, advocacy groups, Western workforce development board and committee structure, fiscal agent, operator(s), required program partners, and major contractors providing Adult/Dislocated Worker/Youth program elements.
 Describe respective roles and functional relationships to one another. - The Chief Elected Officials of Western Arkansas are comprised of 17 county judges and mayors of tier 1 cities.
-Crawford County Judge Dennis Gilstrap, nominated by his peers, is the chair and signatory.
-These individuals are the Governor's subgrant awardees responsible for Title I funds in the Western Arkansas Workforce Development Area. - The Western Arkansas Workforce Development Board meets all the WIOA requirements and is comprised of 51%+ business representation.
-Standing committees include the executive committee, youth committee, One-Stop and disability committee.
+Daniel Rogers, Mayor of city of Paris, nominated by his peers, is the chair and signatory.
+These individuals are the Governor's subgrant awardees responsible for Title I funds in the WAWDA. - The Western Arkansas Workforce Development Board meets all the WIOA requirements and is comprised of 51%+ business representation.
+Standing committees include the executive committee, youth committee, one stop, and disability committee.
 The board is made up of appointees of the Chief Elected Officials with the responsibility to research, guide, and provide direction of the workforce delivery system in meeting the areas workforce needs. - Western Arkansas Planning & Development District, Inc. (WAPDD) is the appointed Administrative and Fiscal entity for the Western Arkansas Workforce Development Area.
-It is responsible for administration of these subgrant funds, coordinates partnerships among workforce entities, and serves as staff to the board. - The Title I-B program operator of the Adult/Dislocated Worker/Youth programs as appointed by the local workforce board and chief elected officials is also Western Arkansas Planning & Development District.
-WAPDD works with business and job seeking clients providing a variety of services described under WIOA. - Required program partners include Title II Adult Education Providers Fort Smith Adult Education, Crawford County Adult Education, Arkansas Tech University-Ozark Campus Franklin and Logan County Adult Education, University of Arkansas Rich Mountain, Scott and Polk County Adult Education; Title III Wagner-Peyser Arkansas Division of Workforce Services; Title IV Arkansas Rehabilitation Services and Arkansas Department of Human Services, Services for the Blind.
-These are some of the partners described under WIOA.
-They provide varied services to diverse populations within the community to provide opportunity to all individuals seeking employment and a better life. - B. A list of all Arkansas Workforce Centers in the local area; include address, phone numbers, and hours of operation.

-Arkansas Workforce Center at Fort Smith, 616 Garrison Ave.
+It is responsible for administration of these subgrant funds, coordinates partnerships among workforce entities, and serves as staff to the board.

+- The Title I-B program operator of the Adult/Dislocated Worker/Youth programs as appointed by the Western workforce board and chief elected officials is also Western Arkansas Planning & Development District.
+WAPDD works with business and job seeking clients providing a variety of services described under WIOA. - Required program partners include Title II Adult Education Providers Fort Smith Adult Education for Sebastian and Scott Counties, Crawford County Adult Education, Arkansas Tech University-Ozark Campus Franklin and Logan County Adult Education, University of Arkansas Rich Mountain Polk County Adult Education; Title III Wagner-Peyser Arkansas Division of Workforce Services; Title IV Arkansas Rehabilitation Services and Arkansas Department of Human Services, Services for the Blind.
+Other partners participating in the Western delivery system are Job Corps, Senior Community Service Employment Program (SCSEP) provided by AARP Foundation, Jobs for Veterans State Grant (JVSG), Temporary Assistance for Needy Families (TANF), Trade Adjustment Assistance (TAA), Supplemental Nutrition Assistance Program (SNAP), Career & Technical Education (CTE)/Perkins programs, National Farmworker program, Literacy Council of Western Arkansas, and the American Indian Center of Arkansas providing services for Indian and Native Americans.
+The collaboration of which offer varied services to the diverse populations within the community to provide opportunity to all individuals seeking employment and a better life. - B. A list of all Arkansas Workforce Centers in the Western area; include address, phone numbers, and hours of operation. - Arkansas Workforce Center at Fort Smith, 616 Garrison Ave.
 Room 101, Fort Smith, AR 72901.
-(479) 783-0231 Center is open 8:00am to 4:30pm.

-Arkansas Workforce Center at Mena, 1100 College Ave., Mena, AR 71953.
-(479) 394-3060 Center is open 8:00am to 4:30pm.

-C. An attached organization chart depicts the local board, administrative and fiscal entities, and service providers.
+(479) 783-0231 Center is open 8:00am to 4:30pm. - Arkansas Workforce Center at Mena, 1100 College Ave., Mena, AR 71953.
+(479) 394-3060 Center is open 8:00am to 4:30pm. - C. An attached organization chart depicts the Western board, administrative and fiscal entities, and service providers.
 [WIOA Sec.
-108(b)(1)(F)]
+108(b)(1)(F)] Flowchart of the WIOA Governance and Flow of Funds in the Western Arkansas LWDA